1Lighty/BetterDiscordPlugins/README.md

 Show a notification in Discord when someone sends a message, just like on mobile.

 ##  [MessageLoggerV2](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/MessageLoggerV2 "MessageLoggerV2")
+WARNING: Use of this plugin increases your chance of an account termination, as it violates Discord's [Developer Terms of Service](https://discord.com/developers/docs/legal#discord-developer-terms-of-service) and [Developer Policy](https://discord.com/developers/docs/policy#discord-developer-policy).

 Saves all deleted and purged messages, as well as all edit history and ghost pings.
 With highly configurable ignore options, and even restoring deleted messages after restarting Discord.

 ##  [MultiUploads](https://github.com/1Lighty/BetterDiscordPlugins/tree/master/Plugins/MultiUploads "MultiUploads")